cau-se/cp-dsl-replication/README.md

 See below in **Using Eclipse** how to import the project and generate code.

 The generated code has then to be moved to the prepared configuration directories.
-Alternativly, you set the Eclipse output directory to your MITgcm verification directory.
+Alternatively, you set the Eclipse output directory to your MITgcm verification directory.

 ## UVic Project Setup